MPMG-DCC-UFMG/C01/src/entry_probing/README.md

 in the entry identifier to be sent to the request handler.
 The `async_check_entry` coroutine does the same as `check_entry`, except that it works asynchronously by awaiting the result of calling the `process` method in the `ProbingRequest` instance.
-This is used for working with Playwright.
+This is used for working with Pyppeteer.

 #### EntryProbing